-The day began with Denmark’s finest pastries and a coffee truck to get the contestants, entrepreneurs and judges started for what was a long, grueling, and incredible day.
+The day began with Denmark’s finest pastries and a coffee truck arriving to get the contestants, entrepreneurs and judges started for what was a long, grueling, and incredible day.
 Those of us participating had received packets of the start-ups information including business plans, financials, and other collateral just two days prior.
 We had then spent the 48 hours leading up to the competition researching industries, competitors, Linkedin profiles of board members, and pretty much any bit of information we could find to get a solid understanding of each start-up.
 By the time the competition day arrived we were ready to go with our decisions all but made.

 The team that won the “Entrepreneur Award” (the entrepreneurs voted them the team they most liked working with) focused their due diligence session on learning what the entrepreneur was looking for from the VC.
 The final question they asked in each round was “What keeps you up at night?”.
 In the VC world, the relationship between a VC and the entrepreneur is essential and can ultimately be what makes or breaks a deal or even the company as a strong partnership can lead to essential collaboration.